mathiasverraes/15yearsddd/manuscript/cyrille-martraire/essay.md

 So what are monoids?
 A monoid is a mathematical structure.
 First we start with a simple set.
 A set is just a criterion to decide if elements belong or not to the set.
 Yes it’s a bit circular a definition but you get the idea.

-I usually explain monoids through glasses of beer, but here I will use plumbery pipes.
+I usually explain monoids through glasses of beer, but here I will use plumbing pipes.
 For example, let's define a set of pipes this way:

 ![The set of pipes with a hole this size](images/cyrille-martraire/image_0.png)